robertlynch66/Lotta-LRS/README.md

 ```

-## Usage on random sample to make sure evfrything is working
+## Usage on random sample of 200 rows to make sure everything is working

 Read in random sample of actual data (200 random rows from data frame) - from dataframe 'data_sample.rds'
 See 'simple exmaple.R' for code